S-Corp Reasonable Compensation in 2026

 - "Reasonable" means comparable to what someone doing the same work would earn on the open market.

 - The IRS doesn't publish a formula.
-They evaluate nine factors on a case-by-case basis.
+They evaluate the nine factors from Fact Sheet FS-2008-25 on a case-by-case basis.

 - A documented report citing verifiable data sources is the standard way to demonstrate compliance.